 or

-2.6(b) (In the case of a multicentre Trial with competitive enrolment): The Trial provides for competitive enrolment (competitive recruitment) of participants: the Entity is expected to enrol approximately ___ participants, with a global cap of ___ Participants eligible for enrolment in the Trial.
+2.6(b) (In the case of a multicentre Trial with competitive enrolment): The Trial provides for competitive enrolment (competitive recruitment) of participants: the Entity is expected to enrol approximately ___ participants, within the estimated date of ____ (insert the estimated date), with a global cap of ___ Participants eligible for enrolment in the Trial.

 The expected enrolment period may be modified depending on the progress of the Trial, including at international level.
 Once the total number of participants planned for the entire Trial has been reached, the enrolment of further participants shall be automatically closed, regardless of the number of participants enrolled at the Entity.
 The Parties acknowledge that the informed consent administered to participants prior to enrolment provides for this scenario.
 The Sponsor shall provide the Entity with timely and adequate notice of the closure of competitive recruitment.
 With regard to participants who, at that time, have already given their consent to participate in the Trial, enrolment in the Trial may not take place without the prior consent of the Sponsor.